hieuvp/learning-golang/go-templates/README.md

   with the difference that `html/template` allows a user to generate HTML code that is safe against code injection, making it suitable for use on web pages and emails.

+There two packages in go to work with templates:

+- `text/templates` (Used for generating textual output)
+- `html/templates` (Used for generating HTML output safe against code injection)

 <br />